Frequently Asked Questions

 What trees are being removed?

-Why have various markers and protective barriers been placed around trees, etc.?
+Why have various markers and protective barriers been placed around trees and other areas?

-Both the City of Houston and the contractor are taking precaution to protect existing trees and property as best as they can.
-Additional right-of-way markers may be placed along the curb and sidewalk/driveway area, and removal of these causes added delays and expense.
+Both the City of Houston and the contractor are taking precautions to protect existing trees and property to the best of their ability.
+Additional right-of-way markers may be placed along the curb and sidewalk/driveway area, and their removal causes added delays and expense.
 Please do not remove these markers or any protective precautions that have been provided to the adjacent property.

 RESTORATION

-How can the public feel comforted that all restoration will occur properly?
+How can the public be assured that all restoration will be done properly?

-Restoration of adjacent property, sprinkler systems, etc. will occur once construction is complete.
-Additionally, the City will not approve final payment to the contractor until the City has completed their own assessment to ensure restoration is sufficient.
+Restoration of adjacent properties, sprinkler systems, and other related tasks will occur once construction is complete.
+Additionally, the City will not approve final payment to the contractor until it has completed its assessment to ensure the restoration is sufficient.

 What about French drains?

-We also recommend residents take pictures of any drains/PVC tubing going to the sidewalk or to the curb, so you have evidence for replacement.
-During restoration, the construction company will replace drains to the curb and if your drain only went to the sidewalk, they are likely to extend it to the curb/street.
+We also recommend that residents take pictures of any drains or PVC tubing leading to the sidewalk or curb, so you have evidence for replacement.
+During restoration, the construction company will replace the drains to the curb.
+If your drain only went to the sidewalk, they are likely to extend it to the curb or street.

 What if my property has an improved, specialty driveway or walkway?

-If this portion of your driveway or walkway is located in the right-of-way, the City is only required to return the driveway access points to City of Houston codes and standards.
-If warranted, special provisions will be considered, but all related costs of improvements over-and-above the City of Houston standards will be at the sole cost of the property owner, by a contractor of your choice.
-One example is a decorative or pebbled walkway or driveway; the contractor will be unable to replace with like product, and the City will not guarantee this work.
+If this portion of your driveway or walkway is located in the right-of-way, the City is only required to return the driveway access points to the City of Houston codes and standards.
+If warranted, special provisions will be considered, but all related costs of improvements over and above the City of Houston standards will be at the sole cost of the property owner, by a contractor of your choice.
+One example is a decorative or pebbled walkway or driveway; the contractor will be unable to replace it with a like product, and the City will not guarantee this work.

-If you have specific landscaping that you would like to be saved, we suggest that property owners relocate such plant materials now.
+If you have specific landscaping features that you would like to preserve, we suggest that property owners relocate these plant materials now.
 Grass will be restored in areas upon completion of all construction.

 Is there anything you want us to know?